diaa/apg-workshop/_entries/02-02 connecting-db.md

 ![ssh access](media/ssh-access.png)

-In the first time acessing the jumpbox make sure that you have psql installed use the following commands once you logon
+The first time you access the jumpbox, make sure that you have psql installed.
+Use the following commands once you log in:
 ```
 sudo dnf module enable -y postgresql:13
 sudo dnf install -y postgresql